Cmdr3nder/calendar-countdown/README.md

 # Calendar Countdown

-A simple React based SPA that counts down to Haloween
+A simple React based SPA that counts down to Halloween

 ## Prerequisites
 * node ^16.9.1